Women and Babies Hospital

 Intent of the artwork

-The Main Entry Plaza represents a critical “moment of arrival” where two primary pedestrian thoroughfares converge at the hospital’s main entrance.
+The main entry plaza between the main 12-storey block and the adjoining smaller six-storey block represents a critical “moment of arrival” where two primary pedestrian thoroughfares converge at the hospital’s main entrance.
 This location is an opportunity for an artwork or series of artworks that may include:

 4. Furniture elements within the main lobby.

 The entry plaza functions as both a wayfinding element and a gathering space, marking the transition from the external landscape to the clinical environment.
-The artworks in this location are intended to enhance this arrival moment without obstructing pedestrian flow, creating visual interest that reveals itself rather than competing with the spatial experience.
+The artworks in these locations are intended to enhance this arrival moment without obstructing pedestrian flow, creating visual interest that reveals itself rather than competing with the spatial experience.

-The main lobby space presents an opportunity for a major feature suspended artwork.
+The lobby space of the main block presents an opportunity for a major feature suspended artwork.
 Beneath this suspended work are several seating elements which may also be addressed as part of this commission.

-The artworks through these entry spaces should unify the two building forms (Women and Babies Hospital and the companion building) and the interior lobby space.
+The artworks through these entry spaces should unify the main block, the adjoining building and the interior lobby spaces.

 Cultural content